• Skip to primary navigation

 • Once the water is boiling, add the mushrooms and shrimp to the pot and cook for 2-3 minutes or so.

-• Add the fish sauce, sugar, and Thai chili oil.
+• Add the fish sauce, sugar, chilis, and Thai chili paste.

 • Taste test the tom yum and adjust the flavor as needed before adding the kaffir lime leaves and turning off the heat.